Infamous First Light: Plot

 Abigail "Fetch" Walker, a young conduit in the D.U.P.'s custody in their prison Curdun Cay, is ordered to give a demonstration of her powers to one Brooke Augustine by battling holographic foes created by fellow Conduit Eugene.
-Once that is done, Abigail is told to tell the events that led up to her arrest.
+Once that is done, Fetch is told to tell the events that led up to her arrest.

-Seven years earlier, Abigail was one of the first of the new Conduits who emerge following the Beast's rampage across the countryside.
-Although her parents tried to cope at first, they were left with few options after Abigail injured one of her classmates by mistake.
-Abigail's older brother, Brent Walker, immediately grabbed Abigail and ran away with her; the pair turned to drug use to cope but Brent eventually got clean, even going as far as to hide Abigail's stash to help her get clean as well.
-Brent also made Abigail keep the use of her powers to a minimum to avoid suspicion.
-For years Brent worked for gangs to acquire enough funds to buy a boat and sneak across the border from Seattle to Canada where the D.U.P.'s authority does not extend.
-Unfortunately, a gang of Russian mobsters known as the Akurans destroyed the boat, took Brent hostage, and nearly killed Abigail with a bomb.
+Seven years earlier, Fetch was one of the first of the new Conduits who emerge following the Beast's rampage across the countryside.
+Although her parents tried to cope at first, they were left with few options after Fetch injured one of her classmates by mistake.
+Fetch's older brother, Brent Walker, immediately grabbed Fetch and ran away with her; the pair turned to drug use to cope but Brent eventually got clean, even going as far as to hide Fetch's stash to help her get clean as well.
+Brent also made Fetch keep the use of her powers to a minimum to avoid suspicion.
+For years, Brent worked for gangs to acquire enough funds to buy a boat and sneak across the border from Seattle to Canada, where the D.U.P.'s authority does not extend.
+However, a gang of Russian mobsters known as the Akurans destroyed the boat, took Brent hostage, and nearly killed Fetch with a bomb.

-Using her powers, Abigail survives and begins looking for Brent.
-Abigail soon meets Shane, one of Brent's old contacts and a small-time drug lord also looking for Brent.
-Shane takes advantage of Abigail's naivety to use her to win a gang war with the Akurans almost single-handedly.
-When they find Brent, Shane takes him hostage and forces Abigail to help him cement his hold on Seattle's drug trade.
-Back in the present, Augustine theorizes that the new powers Abigail develops may be a reaction to extreme trauma to help her cope.
-On the condition that she show her all of her powers, Augustine allows Abigail to fight holograms of her D.U.P. troops.
-Once the task is completed, Abigail continues her story.
+Using her powers, Fetch survives and begins looking for Brent.
+Fetch soon meets Shane, one of Brent's old contacts and a small-time drug lord also looking for Brent.
+Shane takes advantage of Fetch's naivety to use her to win a gang war with the Akurans almost single-handedly.
+When they find Brent, Shane takes him hostage and forces Fetch to help him cement his hold on Seattle's drug trade.
+Back in the present, Augustine theorizes that the new powers Fetch develops may be a reaction to extreme trauma to help her cope.
+On the condition that she show her all of her powers, Augustine allows Fetch to fight holograms of her D.U.P. troops.
+Once the task is completed, Fetch continues her story.